johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-01-02-slash-command-your-deployment-with-github-actions/index.md

 ## Writing other slash commands

 We've written a slash command for deployment in this post, but you could write a slash command for anything you like.
 The key is to use the `issue_comment` event to trigger the workflow, and to check the comment body for the command you're interested in.
+You could pass more information in the comment body than just the slash command.
+For example, you could pass the name of the environment you want to deploy to, or the version of the app you want to deploy.
+You could even pass multiple commands in a single comment.
+The world is your oyster!

 You can then call other workflows to do the heavy lifting for you, remembering to pass in any inputs that are needed.